gb119/django-auth-adfs-package/README.md

-# Conda Packaging Template
+# Conda Package for djang-auth-adfs

-This template repository contains a default setup for building new conda packages via agithub action.

-## Contents

-1. A github action to build conda packages and upload them for MacOS-X, Linux, Windows 74bit pythons v 3/6-3.9
-2. A build environment
+A Django authentication backend for Microsoft ADFS and AzureAD

+Packaged as BSD 2-Clause "Simplified" License